 ESG scores are based on data from external data providers, ESG research/assessments, or obtained through a recognised regulated third party specialising in the establishment of professional ESG scores and assessments.
-In the absence of mandatory ESG reporting at the company level, estimates are an essential part of the methodology of data providers.
+In the absence of mandatory ESG reporting at company level, estimates are an essential part of the methodology of data providers.

-I. Limitations to methods and data
+I. Limitations to methodologies and data

 What are the limitations of methods and data sources?
-(Include how these limits do not affect the achievement of environmental or social characteristics and the measures taken to address these limitations)
+(Include how these limitations do not affect the achievement of environmental or social characteristics and the measures taken to address these limitations)

-The limitations of the methodology are intrinsically linked to the use of ESG data.
-The ESG data universe is in the process of being normalised, which may have an impact on data quality; data coverage have an impact on data quality; data coverage is also a limitation.
+The limitations of methodology are intrinsically linked to the use of ESG data.
+The ESG data universe is in the process of being normalised, which may have an impact on data quality; data coverage is also a limitation.
 Current and future regulations will improve standardised reporting and the company information on which ESG data is based.